adeland/adelandl/README.md

 A modern, responsive portfolio website built with React, featuring smooth animations, contact form integration, and containerized deployment with Docker.

+> **Note**: This README documents a migration from GitHub Pages to a self-hosted setup.
+The website is now hosted locally on a home server and exposed to the internet using Cloudflare Tunnels.

 ## 🚀 Live Demo

 Visit the live website: [https://shangmin.me](https://shangmin.me)